INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 Share Ross: I also want to say as well, there is something really important as well.
-Which was when we decided to reunite, we planned that reunion with Jan.
-Then because she got sick, but right before she let us know that she was actually really, really ill.
+When we decided to reunite, we planned that reunion with Jan.
+Then because she got sick, but right before she let us know that she was really, really ill.
 We had a press release written and ready to go.
-We were like; this is it.
+We were like, this is it.
 We’re back, and it’s all original.
-Then like three days before that press release we got the phone call.
-We had to like redo our plans and blah, blah.
+Then like three days before that press release, we got the phone call.
+We had to redo our plans, and blah, blah.
 She wanted to be very private about that.
 That’s why nobody knew.
 That was the big reason why we kept going now.

-I remember that she put out a statement when she was diagnosed, and it went like; “No worries, I’m fine, and I’ll be back soon.”
-It seemed that up until the actual moment that she died, she really believed she was coming back.
+I remember that she put out a statement when she was diagnosed, and it went like, “No worries, I’m fine, and I’ll be back soon.”
+It seemed that up until the actual moment that she died, she believed she was coming back.

 Janet Gardner: That’s how she was in general.
-She never ever wanted any kind of sympathy ever for anything.
-She never wanted, she was just like strong like a bull.
+She never wanted any kind of sympathy ever for anything.
+She never wanted.
+She was just strong like a bull.
 She was very…

 Share Ross: Very stoic.